 You Know Exactly What Your Rewards are Worth

 That brings us to our next point.
 With flexible travel credit, you always know what your points are worth.
 In almost every case, you can redeem flexible travel credit at a rate of one cent per point.
-Earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+Enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.

 With hotel and airline programs, your points can be worth varying amounts based on the travel you book and what it normally costs that day.
 As a result, it can be stressful to book travel with points or miles if you’re not earning at a reasonable rate.